Bust out your pocket protectors and spectacles: it’s time for the 2023 edition of the Social Media Industry Benchmark Report!

 Some ideas for improving social performance this year:

-Photos earned twice the engagement rates of any other post type for Retail brands on Facebook, so this was a smart place to concentrate efforts.
+Photos earned 50% higher engagement rates than the next most engaging post type for Retail brands on Facebook, so this was a smart place to concentrate efforts.

 Sports Teams Social Media Benchmarks

-Sports Teams saw top engagement rates on Facebook and Twitter and were runners-up on Instagram.
+Sports Teams saw top engagement rates on Facebook and Twitter and were runners-up on Instagram and TikTok.
 Pretty impressive, especially since high posting frequency meant lots of chances to engage followers.

 Some ways to improve engagement rates even more: